vmsmith/vmsmith.github.io/content/architecture/251212-system-architecture/index.md

 ## Cognition Subsystem

 The Cognition Subsystem is responsible for interpretation, reasoning, and response generation.
 It transforms user input and system context into structured outputs and proposed actions.
+It produces proposals, not commitments.
+All actions remain subject to Orchestration review and policy enforcement.

 Cognition operates as an internal subsystem, invoked via direct function calls from Orchestration.
 This reflects a design choice favoring simplicity, testability, and low latency in early development.

+Cognition is nondeterministic by nature; Orchestration provides determinism around it.

 Interaction with large language models (LLMs) occurs exclusively through a clearly defined API boundary, isolating the system from vendor-specific assumptions and enabling future model substitution.